kWhScanIntegrated energy intelligence

 Demand cap, sanitary boundary and overlap policy.

-Start with the completed bottling case, then run your own plant data.
+Start with the closest plant case, then run your own plant data.

-Use FB-001 to inspect the report depth first.
-When the structure fits your project, open the workbench and replace the sample assumptions.
+Use the beverage bottling or dairy processing example.
+When the structure fits your project, open the assessment and replace the sample values.